How to practice storytelling and organizing with the whole congregation.

 FOR TEAM DISCUSSION

-No discussion questions this month.
-Use your meeting time to brainstorm how to do this within your congregation this season, divvying up responsibilities and getting creative.
-Don’t be shy to involve much more of church leadership at this point.
-Elders, worship leaders, co-pastors.
+There are no action steps or discussion questions this month.
+Use your meeting time to brainstorm how to launch this event within your congregation this season, divvying up responsibilities and getting creative.
+Don’t be shy about involving more of church leadership at this point –elders, deacons, worship leaders, co-pastors.

-Again: have fun.
+And have fun!
 This is holy work you’re doing.
 Take care of each other.
-The hardest work is ahead, after Lazarus starts stumbling out into the world we call home.
+The hardest work is ahead, after Lazarus stumbles out into the world we call home.